meenamishra/meenamishra.github.io/index.md

 `2019`
 Poster presentation: Systems Approach to Determining Risk for Opioid Misuse in Patients with Chronic Pain, OHSU Research Week.

+'2021'
+Lightening talk: Using Sociotechnical Context to Understand the Challenges to Assess Risks and Address Harms for Chronic Opioid Therapy in the Primary Care Setting: A literature review.
+OHSU Research Week (Virtual)

 ## Occupation